 It often takes 3-6 months for the breaks in the tibia and fibula bones to heal.
 Until the bones fully heal, the patient's leg and ankle cannot be stressed or worked too hard.
 Advancing activity too soon before the tibia and fibula bones are healed can

 jeopardize the repair and ultimately bone healing.

-The surgeon also must schedule regular visits to monitor healing of the fracture and advance the patient's activity accordingly.
-Many surgeons have a specific schedule for patients to see them in the office for post-surgical follow-up until the pilon
+The surgeon will schedule regular follow-up visits to monitor healing of the fracture and advance the patient's activity as appropriate.
+Many surgeons have a specific schedule for patients to see them in the office for post-surgical follow-up until the

 The patient's first post-surgical visit is usually about two weeks after surgery.
 The splint is removed and the patient's leg is examined.
 The sutures/staples are removed if the incisions are healing well.
 If there is more severe leg swelling, the surgeon

 may wait longer before removing the sutures/staples.
 X-rays of the leg and ankle are performed to confirm that the tibia and fibula fractures are still in place.
 The leg in then placed in either a cast or a removable boot.